What Can I Do on a Spring Visit to Alaska?

 By early May, the sun won't even dip below the horizon until nearly 11 p.m.

 Gray Whale Watch Tours & Glacier Cruises

-Gray whales are the first migratory whale species to return in the spring, and whale watching cruises depart Seward beginning in mid-March.
+Gray whales are the first migratory whale species to return in the spring, and whale watching cruises depart Seward run mid-March to mid-May.
 Major Marine Tours and Kenai Fjords Tours each offer four hour tours departing Seward at noon.
-Blackstone Bay glacier cruises from Whittier aboard Lazy Otter are another spring option, with multiple departures daily available beginning in March.
+Blackstone Bay glacier cruises from Whittier aboard Lazy Otter are another spring option, with multiple departures daily available running from March through the summer.